NFIBrokerage/spear/guides/streams.md

 over HTTP.
 This resembles synchronous function (or GenServer) calls.
 The true power of gRPC, though, comes from its ability to "stream" requests, responses, or requests and responses simultaneously.
-Consider this RPC definition from the EventStore gRPC protobufs:
+Consider this RPC definition from the EventStoreDB gRPC protobufs:

 ```protobuf
 rpc Read (ReadReq) returns (stream ReadResp);